stemke/SLmonitoring/create_policy.md

 ---
 copyright:
   years: 2018
-lastupdated: "2018-08-17"
+lastupdated: "2018-03-29"
 ---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

 # Creating and managing system policies (Beta)
-You can create polices to trigger notifications when your device reaches a predeterm ined monitoring threshold.
+You can create policies to trigger notifications when your device reaches a predetermined monitoring threshold.
 For example, you can notify users if the average CPU usage of your device reaches a warning or error level.
 Only 10 monitoring policies can exist at one time.
 However, a policy can be applied to multiple devices.
 {:shortdesc}